slothman3878/eth-recurring-payments/readme.md

 Here we introduce a simple interface for smart contract that allows **subscription** and **collection** of fees.

 ### Limitations of this solution
 1. The biggest limitation is obviously lack of compatibility with EOAs.
-While payment beneficiary's can be EOAs, subscriber's **MUST** be smart contracts.
+While payment beneficiaries can be EOAs, subscribers **MUST** be smart contracts.
-2. No clear asnswer to **Automation**.
+2. No clear answer to **Automation**.
    Arguably, its reasonable to assume that a subscription based payment system should be automated.
 Automation can be implemented either by an off-chain bot that trigggers the `collect` function, or using a decentralized transaction scheduling application like **Aion** or **Chainlink Keepers**.
 Both cases are dependent on systems outside of the subscriber-beneficiary relationship.

 ## Specification